 Childhood is supposed to be a time for fun, not worry.
 But an alarming number of our kids are feeling anxious.
 The Young Minds Matter survey conducted by researchers in America found one in 14 Aussie kids has an anxiety disorder.
 There are lots of common causes of anxiety in kids and lots of different reasons why children will worry, and that will also differ by their age.
 So, for example, separation anxiety is a normal developmental stage that happens for all babies at around six months of age, and that’s normal.

-What are the Causes of Worry for Little Children?
+What are The Causes of Worry For Little Children?

 For little kids, common worries loud noises, the dark, being separated from mum and dad, strangers, animals like dogs, monsters, and that kind of thing.
 And then, as kids get older, their worries change.
 They might start worrying more about fitting in with friends and being accepted at school and amongst their peers.
 Performing at school, performing at sports, music, or whatever they do in their spare time.